myrrlyn/apocrypha.es/priv/archive/2aher8.md

 ## Mediator

-...between the Tribunal and the Good Daedra.
+…between the Tribunal and the Good Daedra.
 I’ve said it before, and I’ll say it again: we view those groups to be in a conflict of interest.
 Since Azura and Vivec are the members of those groups who get the most screentime, we see them in particular to be at war.
 But there are two times when, I think, they came